grafana/grafana/docs/sources/alerting/configure-notifications/create-silence.md

 # Configure silences

 Silences stop notifications from getting created and last for only a specified window of time.
+Use them to temporarily prevent alert notifications, such as during incident response or a maintenance window.

 {{< admonition type="note" >}}

-- Inhibition rules are not supported in the Grafana Alertmanager.
-- The preview of silenced alerts only applies to alerts in firing state.
-- Silences are assigned to a [specific Alertmanager](ref:alertmanager-architecture) and only suppress notifications for alerts managed by that Alertmanager.
+Silences are assigned to a [specific Alertmanager](ref:alertmanager-architecture) and only suppress notifications for alerts managed by that Alertmanager.
 {{< /admonition >}}

 {{< docs/shared lookup="alerts/mute-timings-vs-silences.md" source="grafana" version="<GRAFANA_VERSION>" >}}